A Legend of Ethshar on the Installment Plan

 How do we make donations?

-You don't, anymore.
-When the serial was active I tried a couple of methods, but after the first couple of serials I wound up relying entirely on PayPal.
+You don't anymore.
+When the serial was active I tried a couple of methods, but after the first couple of serials I wound up relying entirely on PayPal, since that's where at least 90% of the donations were coming in.

 If I haven't read the other Ethshar novels, will this one make any sense to me?